zrneely/nfd-rs/README.md

 `nfd-rs` is a Rust binding to the library [nativefiledialog](https://github.com/mlabbe/nativefiledialog), that provides a convenient cross-platform interface to opening file dialogs on Linux, OS X and Windows.

-Currently, only single file and save dialogs are supported, and the crate has been tested only on OS X. And yes, APIs may break with newer versions.
+This crate has been tested on Mac, Window and Linux (Ubuntu 14.04) and supports single/mutliple and save dialogs, notice APIs may break with newer versions.

 ## Usage

-* Follow the instructions [here](https://github.com/mlabbe/nativefiledialog/blob/master/README.md) to build the libraries in C and an OS-specific language.
-Then, set the `NFD_LIB_DIR` environment variable to the path of the directory in which the libraries are stored.

 * Add the dependency `nfd` in your ```Cargo.toml```
   ```toml